xyloman/tanzu-application-platform-local-setup/README.md

 ## Setup Kind

-There are a few options for creating using the kind [local registry enabled](https://kind.sigs.k8s.io/docs/user/local-registry/) or David Syers [example kind-setup](https://github.com/dsyer/kpack-with-kind/blob/main/kind-setup.sh).
-A copy of Davids is included in this repository under file kind-setup.sh.
+There are a few options for creating using the kind [local registry enabled](https://kind.sigs.k8s.io/docs/user/local-registry/) or David Syers's [example kind-setup](https://github.com/dsyer/kpack-with-kind/blob/main/kind-setup.sh).
+A copy of David's is included in this repository under file kind-setup.sh.

 ```bash
 ./kind-setup.sh